sara-nl/clouddocs/VU-20171113/index.markdown

 ## <a name="preparation"></a>Preparation

 Participants are expected to bring a laptop with Internet connection and a browser installed.
-Prior experience with [Linux commands](https://learncodethehardway.org/unix/) will help but not a prerequisite.
+Prior experience with [Linux commands](https://learncodethehardway.org/unix/) will help but is not a prerequisite.

 For this workshop you will need: